 Pursuing the kingdom >> Transferring the kingdom >> The Church is transferred to the kingdom >> The

-ascension >> Jesus’ ascension –
+ascension >> Jesus’ ascension – One

 of the main tenets of the Apostle’s Creed is the resurrection.
 Jesus said,

-where I go you cannot come, but you will come later (Jn 13,33-36), referring to
+'Where I go you cannot come, but you will come later' (Jn 13,33-36), referring to

 His resurrection and subsequent ascension.
-We will follow Jesus in His
+Paul

-about Jesus’ physical ascension.
-The notion of a spiritual ascension is
+speaks about a spiritual ascension of the Church in the likeness of Jesus’ physical ascension.
+The notion of a spiritual ascension is completely unknown to the Church, but when we

 read the Scriptures, there are many passages that testify of this ethereal